sunsided/docker-nuget/README.md

 docker run -d --name nuget-server -p 80:80 -e "NUGET_API_KEY=<your secret>" simple-nuget-server
 ```

-Note that some NuGet clients tend seem be picky about the port, so be sure to have your feed available on either port `80` or `443`, e.g. by having a reverse proxy in front on the container.
+Note that some NuGet clients might be picky about the port, so be sure to have your feed available on either port `80` or `443`, e.g. by having a reverse proxy in front on the container.

 ### Environment configuration